FAIRsharing/json-schema-tools/README.md

 4) Create new context files or extend existing ones
 5) Export schemas in the CEDAR application
 6) Import MiFlowCyt instances (dataset) as JSON-LD and validate them against the proper schema set (requires an API key)
-7) Identify circularities in existing set of schemas (using yet another python library)
+7) Identify circularity in existing set of schemas (using yet another python library)

 ## Setting Up: